learn-co-curriculum/aws-javascript-project/README.md

 **As a user, I can:**

 1. See each animal's name in a navigation bar.
-2. Click on each animal's name to display their details and photo.
+2. Click on each animal's name to display their vote count and photo.
 3. Click on a "Vote" button for a specific animal and immediately see their vote count increase.
     - It should _not_ affect the amount of votes any other animal has.
     - For MVP, the update vote count does _not_ need to persist once you refresh or navigate away from that animal.

 ## Setup